Meloxicam vs Ibuprofen

 How Does Meloxicam Work?

-Meloxicam blocks the enzymes that create prostaglandins, which are lipids involved in the body’s response to perceived injury, leading to inflammation and blood clotting around the wound site.
+Meloxicam inhibits the enzymes that create prostaglandins, which are groups of lipids involved in the body’s response to perceived injury, leading to inflammation and blood clotting around the wound site.
 Problems with prostaglandin production can lead to chronic pain issues like arthritis.

 Meloxicam comes in capsule, tablet, and liquid suspensions.
-The average dose begins around 5-7.5 mg once per day, and it can be adjusted as needed, including to alleviate side effects.
+The average dose for adults begins around 5-7.5 mg once per day, and it can be adjusted as needed.

 Meloxicam Side Effects